Welcome to Day 5 of the Power Researcher Challenge!

 The following resources help describe the importance of permanent URLs to scholarly citations.

 You've completed the Power Researcher Challenge!
-It's been a delight to spend this week with you.
 We hope you found these activities useful and thought provoking for your work at the university and beyond.
-Keep in touch!